thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 14 December 2022
+### Daily Rundown on Thursday, 15 December 2022

-- The average temperature today is 1.46˚C;
+- The average temperature today is 0.68˚C;
-- With highs of 1.9˚C and lows of -3.02˚C.
+- With highs of 1.22˚C and lows of -5.76˚C.
-- You can expect scattered clouds for the day.
+- You can expect clear sky for the day.

 <!-- weather_marker ends -->